 When you choose to exchange your time for accommodation it will introduce you to travelers from all over the world who are also equally excited about exploring the capital.
 In short, this means you'll have travel companions to go exploring and partying with.

-Once you've explored all London has to offer then check out the ultimate UK travel guide for more travel ideas and even more money-saving tips!
+Once you've explored all London has to offer then check out the ultimate UK travel guide and the guide for bikepacking through the Chiltern Hills for more travel ideas and even more money-saving tips!